MeteorTheLizard/SMITE-Optimizer/README.md

  You may create an **issue** on the [issues](https://github.com/MeteorTheLizard/SMITE-Optimizer/issues) page to report a bug.
  You may suggest features there as well.

+ ## Supporting the project

+ If you feel generous or the need to give something in return, you can either contribute to the project by improving the code and creating **pull requests** or by [donating](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=2NKTRNN5BTHHG).

+ Any kind of support is greatly appreciated!

  ## FAQ (Ported from reddit /r/SMITEOptimizer)
  Q: Is it safe to use this program?